 Data engineers are experts at building automated data pipelines that acquire, transform, and load data from source systems into a data warehouse.
 Data is typically stored in data structures designed to support pre-built business intelligence reports and ad-hoc queries by business analysts.
 Data Scientists on the other hand, are experts in statistical and mathematical analysis and applying algorithms to train machine learning models.
 While Data Scientists typically require data from the same source systems as business analysts, the data must be organized and structured very differently in order to work with machine learning algorithms.
 Further, Data Scientists often require additional data, some of which is external to the organization.

-The Prepare stage of the data science lifecycle discussed in our whitepaper encompasses the preparation work required to get source data in shape for model training.
+The prepare stage of the data science lifecycle requires you to get the source data in shape for model training.
 Unfortunately, the work performed in this stage does not fall squarely into the domain of either the Data Engineer or the Data Scientist.
 The work requires a more hybrid skill set.
 Picture a venn diagram, where data science expertise is needed to explore and identify source data that will serve as inputs to train models and data engineering skills are used to write the code that transforms data into optimized machine learning features.

 Unfortunately, this hybrid job function doesn’t exist.
 As a result, Data Scientists, who are typically more proficient at writing software than Data Engineers are at data science, take ownership of the Prepare stage.
 However, writing the software to extract, explore, and clean data, identify joins between datasets, create join keys, and perform data transformations is highly complex and requires data source expertise.
 If a project can’t get through data extraction, exploration, and preparation, then Data Scientists can’t engineer features.
 Without features, models can’t be trained.
 Without models, predictions can’t be made.
 Without predictions, the business questions driving projects cannot be answered.